wesbarnett/libgmxfort/README.md

 Note that when you access `x` you will still have to give it the frame number as the first argument, even if you only read in one frame. `read_next` actually returns the number of frames read in.
-This is useful to near the end of the file.
+This is useful when near the end of the file.
 Additionally you can always get the number of frames stored in a `Trajectory` object with the `nframes` member: